 Oneok Inc. (OKE) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the natural gas company had gained 14.07% over the past month.
-This has outpaced the Utilities sector's loss of 3.23% and the S&P 500's loss of 2.26% in that time.
+Coming into today, shares of the natural gas company had gained 16.53% in the past month.
+In that same time, the Utilities sector gained 0.25%, while the S&P 500 gained 0.36%.

-OKE will be looking to display strength as it nears its next earnings release.
-On that day, OKE is projected to report earnings of $0.74 per share, which would represent a year-over-year decline of 10.84%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.23 billion, up 50.96% from the year-ago period.
+Wall Street will be looking for positivity from OKE as it approaches its next earnings report date.
+On that day, OKE is projected to report earnings of $0.73 per share, which would represent a year-over-year decline of 12.05%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.23 billion, up 50.96% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for OKE.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.24% lower.
-OKE currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.89% lower.
+OKE is currently a Zacks Rank #3 (Hold).

 The Utility - Gas Distribution industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 84, which puts it in the top 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.